abhilashaagarwala/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

  - DNS name resolution is required for all nodes to be able to communicate with each other.
 For Kubernetes external name resolution, we use the DNS servers provided by the DHCP server when the IP address is obtained.
 For Kubernetes internal name resolution, we use the default Kubernetes core DNS based solution.

- - For this preview release, we only provide single VLAN support for the entire deployment.
+ - For this preview release, we only provide single VLAN support for a PowerShell based deployment.

- - For this preview release, we have proxy support thats limited to the following scenarios:
+ - For this preview release, we have limited proxy support for clusters created through PowerShell.

 ### Network port and URL requirements

 When creating an Azure Kubernetes Cluster on Azure Stack HCI, we will automatically open the following firewall ports on each server in the cluster.